 Exchange Traded Funds ("ETF") are afforded certain exemptions from the Investment Company Act.
 The exemptions allow, among other things, for individual shares to trade on the secondary market.
 Individual shares cannot be directly purchased from or redeemed by the ETF.
 Purchases and redemptions directly with ETFs are only accomplished through creation unit aggregations or "baskets" of shares.
 Shares of an ETF, traded on the secondary market, are bought and sold at market price (not NAV).
 Brokerage commissions will reduce returns.
 Investment policies, management fees and other information can be found in the individual ETF's prospectus.
 Buying or selling ETF shares on an exchange may require the payment of fees, such as brokerage commissions, and other fees to financial intermediaries.
 In addition, an investor may incur costs attributed to the difference between the highest price a buyer is willing to pay to purchase shares of the Fund (bid) and the lowest price a seller is willing to accept for shares of the Fund (ask) when buying or selling shares in the secondary market (the bid-ask spread).
 Due to the costs inherent in buying or selling Fund shares, frequent trading may detract significantly from investment returns.
 Investment in Fund shares may not be advisable for investors who expect to engage in frequent trading.
 Current holdings are subject to risk.
 Holdings are subject to change at any time.
 An investment in an ETF involves risk, including the loss of principal.
 Investment return, price, yield and Net Asset Value (NAV) will fluctuate with changes in market conditions.
 Investments may be worth more or less than the original cost when redeemed.
-Premium/Discount is the difference between the market price and NAV expressed as a percentage of NAV.
+ETF shares may be bought or sold throughout the day at their market price on the exchange on which they are listed.
+However, there can be no guarantee that an active trading market for PIMCO ETF shares will develop or be maintained, or that their listing will continue or remain unchanged.
+Premium/Discount is the difference between the market price and NAV expressed